Item 8: Familiarize yourself with reference and pointer types

 This is possible because Box<T> implements the Deref trait, with Target = T. An implementation of this trait for some type means that the trait's deref() method can be used to create a reference to the Target type.
 There's also an equivalent DerefMut trait, which emits a mutable reference to the Target type.

 This technical aside provides a contrast to two other standard pointer traits, the AsRef and AsMut traits.
-These traits don't induce special behaviour in the compiler, but also allow conversions to a reference or mutable reference via an explicit call to their trait functions ( as_ref() and as_mut() respectively).
-The destination type for these conversions is encoded as a type parameter (e.g. AsRef<Point>), which means that a single container type can support multiple destinations.
+These traits don't induce special behavior in the compiler but allow conversions to a reference or mutable reference via an explicit call to their trait functions (as_ref() and as_mut(), respectively).
+The destination type for these conversions is encoded as a type parameter (e.g., AsRef<Point>), which means that a single container type can support multiple destinations.

 For example, the standard String type implements the Deref trait with Target = str, meaning that an expression like &my_string can be coerced to type &str.
-But it also implements:
+But it also implements the following:

 Fat Pointer Types

-Rust has two built-in fat pointer types: types that act as pointers, but which hold additional information about the thing they are pointing to.
+Rust has two built-in fat pointer types: slices and trait objects.
+These are types that act as pointers but hold additional information about the thing they are pointing to.

-The first such type is the slice: a reference to a subset of some contiguous collection of values.
+The first fat pointer type is the slice: a reference to a subset of some contiguous collection of values.
 It's built from a (non-owning) simple pointer, together with a length field, making it twice the size of a simple pointer (16 bytes on a 64-bit platform).
-The type of a slice is written as &[T] – a reference to [T], which is the notional type for a contiguous collection of values of type T.
+The type of a slice is written as &[T]—a reference to [T], which is the notional type for a contiguous collection of values of type T.

 The notional type [T] can't be instantiated, but there are two common containers that embody it.
-The first is the array: a contiguous collection of values whose size is known at compile time.
-A slice can therefore refer to a subset of an array:
+The first is the array: a contiguous collection of values having a size that is known at compile time—an array with five values will always have five values.
+A slice can therefore refer to a subset of an array (as depicted in Figure 1-4):

 #![allow(unused)]